1970 Steelers 21 vs Giants 6 Preseason

 1977 Steelers 28 vs Cowboys 13

 The 8-1 Cowboys capitalize on a Franco Harris fumble to take an early 6-0 lead, but Franco redeems himself immediately, making a great cutback & then turning on the afterburners for a 61 yard TD burst on the very next play!
-Harris goes on to dominate the game, grinding out 179 yards on 29 carries as the Steelers run almost exclusively (Bradshaw is playing with a cast on his broken left wrist) and physically punish Dallas' Doomsday defense.
+Harris goes on to dominate the game, grinding out 179 yards on 29 carries as the Steelers run almost exclusively (Bradshaw is playing with a cast on his broken left wrist but still manages to throw a pair of TDs) and physically punish Dallas' Doomsday defense.
 The Steel Curtain is all over Staubach, especially in the 2nd half, sacking him several times & forcing a pair of interceptions, including a pick returned to the Dallas 2 yard line to seal the game 28-13.
-Has complete halftime show (including a piece on Sadat's historic visit to Israel) and all commercials.
+Video has complete halftime show (including a piece on Sadat's historic visit to Israel) and all commercials.
 Final 9 seconds of game missing (no biggee).

 1977 Steelers 10 at Bengals 17